rmcdesign/npm-scripts-build/readme.md

 **To setup**

-`npm install && npm install --global gulp`

-or short version
+Install node then

+If you don't already have gulp installed globally you will need to

-`npm i && npm i -g gulp`
+`npm install -g gulp`

+then install dev dependencies specified in package.json with

+`npm install`